-The cluster lot development may include land held in common ownership to be used as open space for recreation, as a site for communal systems or for the condo roads.
-Once common land is set aside, it cannot be developed further for residential purposes.
-Common lands may be used for open space and passive recreation purposes and may be developed to support such activities, including playgrounds, trails, and community gathering amenities.
+The cluster lot development may include land held in common ownership to be used as open space for recreation, as a site for communal systems or for an access road right-of-way.
+Once common land is set aside, it cannot be developed further.
+Such land may be managed under a "common elements condominium."